graphops/docs/docs/launchpad/guides/kubernetes-guide.md

 ## Adding worker nodes

 To add worker nodes to your cluster, first get them ready for such by:
-- preparing that node OS as required
+- preparing the node OS as required
 - provisioning the required tools and software as in the first bootstrapping node (container runtime engine, kubelet, kubeadm, kubectl, ...)

 Next, you can run the appropriate `kubeadm join` command that was displayed at cluster bootstrap.
 It has the form: